Grants and funds at the University of Amsterdam

 Students with a disability are able to apply for an additional Erasmus grant.
 This grant intends to meet the additional costs which come from studying abroad such as sign language interpreter, wheelchair accessible accommodation, additional medical expenses.

 The UvA-Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science as well as 48 Dutch research universities and universities of applied sciences.
-This scholarship is meant for students who are going on exchange to a country outside the European Economic Area (EEA).
+This scholarship only applies to students who will start and successfully complete their exchange to a country outside the European Economic Area (EEA) between 1 July 2018 and 31 Augustus 2019.

-- The UvA-Holland Scholarship is linked to the Amsterdam University Fund (AUF), which means that students who will receive the UvA-Holland Scholarship are not eligible for a contribution from the AUF.
+Students cannot apply for both the UvA-Holland Scholarship and the Amsterdam University Fund (AUF), which means that students who will receive the AUF are not eligible for the UvA-Holland Scholarship.

 Receiving your student grant while abroad